dirkcuys/learn2code/index.md

 layout: course_about
 ---

 In this tutorial you will learn basic coding principles in a visually satisfying way (I hope).
 You will create something of interest while learning to code.
-That something of interest will be a side scrolling city skyline and you'll get there in less than 8 hours, promise (you can get your money back if you don't).
+That something of interest will be a side scrolling city skyline and you'll get there in less than 8 hours, promise, you can get your money back if you don't.

 We will be using JavaScript - a programming language that runs in your browser.
 And everything we do will be online, where code feels most at home.